ohduran/ohduran.github.io/02about.md

 ---
 layout: page
-title: About me
+title: About
 permalink: /meet-the-writer/
 ---

 My name is Alvaro Duran-Barata.
 I am a problem solver, a curious mind, a lifelong learner.

 ### A brief history
 - __2006__ As a high school student, I discover Physics for the first time.

 It extends Mathematics to the everyday life, and aims to answer all those questions about the world we live in.
-I start working on those questions from a different, more entrepreneurial perspective.

-- __2009__ After disabusing myself from studying Philosophy, I get accepted as a Physics student, where I meet the smartest people I know.
-During my senior year, one professor discusses the potential uses of Lagrangian and Hamiltonian mechanics in predicting stock market fluctuations.
+- __2009__ After disabusing myself from studying Philosophy, I get accepted as a Physics student.

+It's the toughest challenge I have ever faced; leaning on my intellect is not going to cut.
+That's where I meet the smartest people I know.

+- __2014__ During my senior year, one professor discusses the potential uses of mathematical tools for predicting stock prices.

 That piqued my interest: so many questions unanswered, and a focus on "whatever works" regardless of the principles behind.
 So much work to do.

-- __2015__ I complete my master's degree in Finance with an statistical analysis of the implications of Quantitative Easing.
-I then move to London.
-I will spend the next 3 years working in fintech environments, learning about the current trend in technologies and specialising in Data Science and Deep Learning.
+- __2015__ I accept a job offer in London after completing my master's degree in International Finance.

+I will spend 3 years working in fintech companies, learning about the current trend in technologies and specialising in Data Science.

-- __2018__ Moved back to Spain and accepted a position as a Software Engineer for a small SaaS fintech company.
+- __2018__ I move back to Spain.

+I accept a position as a Software Engineer for a small SaaS company that deals with financial advisors.

 ### Where you can find me
 If we think alike, I want to hear about you.
 If we don't, I absolutely want to hear about you.
 And if you are unsure about how to contact me, read [this](/../../contact).